matteobaccan/owner/README.md

 ### VARIABLES EXPANSION

-Sometimes it may be useful to expand properties values from other properties.
+Sometimes it may be useful to expand properties values from other properties:

-Example (ConfigWithExpansion.properties):

     story=The ${animal} jumped over the ${target}
     animal=quick ${color} fox